Haoz2/Haoz2.github.io/README.md

 #### Theses

-  ·Haozhen Ding, "Engineering characteristics of coral reef and site assessment of hydraulic reclamation in the South China Sea", Construction and Building Materials.
+<P style="text-indent:2em;"> Haozhen Ding, "Engineering characteristics of coral reef and site assessment of hydraulic reclamation in the South China Sea", Construction and Building Materials.

 #### Patent

-  ·Starfish type wave-eliminating, wave-preventing and landing concrete block and manufacturing method thereof.
+<P style="text-indent:2em;"> Starfish type wave-eliminating, wave-preventing and landing concrete block and manufacturing method thereof.

 ##### Work in Progress

-  ·the Strategic Priority Research Program of the Chinese Academy of Science (A) "Environmental Change in the South China Sea" Special Project "Geological Stability and Engineering Safety Assessment".
+<P style="text-indent:2em;"> the Strategic Priority Research Program of the Chinese Academy of Science (A) "Environmental Change in the South China Sea" Special Project "Geological Stability and Engineering Safety Assessment".

-  ·the National Natural Science Foundation of China.
+<P style="text-indent:2em;"> the National Natural Science Foundation of China.